 GAS SAFETY CERTIFICATES

 Under the Gas Safety (Installation and Use) Regulations 1998, it is the Landlords responsibility to get a Gas Safety Certificate every twelve months.
 This must be obtained from a Gas Safe Registered engineer for all pipe work, gas appliances and flues installed at your property.
 Harvey Scott can arrange this to be carried out on behalf of the landlords if required.

 Energy Performance Certificates (EPCs) are a legal requirement whenever a property is built, sold or rented.
 This must therefore be provided when marketing a property to sell or rent.
 An EPC contains information about a property’s energy use and typical energy costs and recommendations about how to reduce energy use and save money.
 An EPC gives a property an energy efficiency rating from A (being most efficient) to G (being least efficient) and is valid for 10 years as a rental property.
-Please be aware that The Energy Act 2011 commits the Secretary of State for Energy and Climate Change to bring into force on 1 April 2018 regulations making it unlawful to let properties in England and Wales which do not meet a prescribed minimum energy performance standard (no lower than an E).
+Please be aware that The Energy Act 2011 commits the Secretary of State for Energy and Climate Change to bring into force on 1st April 2018 regulations making it unlawful to market and let properties in England and Wales which do not meet a prescribed minimum energy performance standard (no lower than an E).
 From 1st April 2020 every property must be an E or better even if your tenant has been living in the property before 1st April 2018.
 More information on MEES is available in our fact sheet.

 FURNITURE & FURNISHINGS REGULATIONS